A resubscribe is a special type of subscription renewal that applies only to a subscription that has ended.

 Product Price Changes ↑ Back to top

-If the prices for any product line items on the subscription have changed, the customer’s new subscription will be grandfathered with the original, older prices.
+If the prices for any product line items on the subscription have changed, the customer’s new subscription will continue to have the original, older prices.

 For example, consider a product which had a price of $10/month, but has since had a price increase to $12/month.

 If the customer were to purchase the product for the first time, he would be charged $12 month.
 If the customer resubscribes to his expired or cancelled subscription, he will be charged $10/month.

 Resubscribing with Coupons ↑ Back to top